+356-2033-01-78

 Malta residence permit holders can enter other Schengen countries and stay for up to 90 days in any 180-day period.
 Time spent in Malta does not count toward this limit.

-It is easy to reach many European destinations as the International Airport functions in Malta, and flights go to cities all over Europe.
+It is easy to reach many European destinations as there is an international airport in Malta, and flights go to cities all over Europe.

 Access to high-quality education and healthcare

 Malta PR holders can get medical care in Malta and other European countries.
-This might be appealing for persons looking to receive a more high-quality medical treatment.
+This might be appealing to persons looking to receive a higher-quality medical treatment.

 Maltese residents can enrol in Maltese schools and universities, with most programs being taught in English.
 They can also attend short-term educational courses in all EU countries without obtaining student residence permits.